 How to register my cat as an emotional support animal

-If you have any of the aforementioned diseases or feel lonely and depressed, you can ask your therapist to provide you with an ESA.
+If you have any of the diseases mentioned above or feel lonely and depressed, you can ask your therapist to provide you with an ESA.
 To get an emotional support animal, you must have a licensed mental health professional letter, for example, a psychologist or psychiatrist.
 This note is titled an emotional support animal letter or ESA letter.
 You may also get an ESA letter online.
-When you have it, you may take a specifically trained cat from a qualified coach.
+You may take a specifically trained cat from a qualified coach when you have it.

 Official registration for an ESA